presstwooddesign/my-mcp-server/README.md

 # My MCP Server (WordPress Abilities API Demo)

 **My MCP Server** is a simple demonstration plugin built to explore the WordPress **Abilities API** and the **MCP Adapter**.

-It registers a custom server that exposes a set of abilities for interacting with WordPress content—such as retrieving posts, creating posts, updating posts, and deleting posts.
+This plugin registers a custom server that exposes a set of abilities for interacting with WordPress content—such as retrieving posts, creating posts, updating posts, and deleting posts.

+Base code and instructions came from [this great guide](https://wsform.com/how-to-create-an-mcp-server-in-wordpress-with-the-abilities-api-and-mcp-adapter/) from Mark Westguard

 ---

-## ⚠️ Important Notice (Read This First)
+## Important Notice (Read This First)

 This plugin is intended **for testing and educational purposes only**.
 It is **NOT** designed for production use and **should not be installed on live websites**.